buildingsmart-germany/beerCert/README.md

 BeerCert
 ========

-A playful, ironic quiz as a static web app.
-Questions are loaded from "questions.xlsx" and filtered by difficulty.
-Deployed via GitHub Pages.
+A playful, ironic quiz as a static web app, themed for the buildingSMART International Professional Certification — Summit Special (Berlin).
+It helps warm up minds for digitizing the built environment with openBIM and celebrates competence development.

 Features
 - Difficulty: Easy / Medium / Difficult